andreee94/terraform-provider-freenom/README.md

   ttl = 3600
   priority = 0
 }

+// get all the subdomains of example.com and export them as an output data "freenom_dns_records" "example"{
+  domain = "example.com"
+}

+output "example" {
+    value = data.freenom_dns_records.example
+}

+// get all the subdomains of example.com with 192.168.100.100 as value and export them as an output data "freenom_reverse_dns_records" "example"{
+  domain = "example.com"
+  value = "192.168.100.100"
+}

+output "example_reverse" {
+    value = data.freenom_reverse_dns_records.example
+}
 ```

 # NOTES

-When creating more than one dns record, the creation may not succeed for every one.
+When creating more than one dns record, the creation may not succeed for every one due to race conditions of the freenom website.

 The suggestion is to run `terraform` command with `-parallelism=1` to avoid this issue.